 Part 1:

-Before a phase of the development commences, other than Site Preparation Works, investigative work:
+Before a phase of the development commences, other than Site Preparation Works, the following investigative work shall be undertaken:

 A desktop study (Preliminary Risk Assessment) shall be carried out for that phase which shall include the identification of previous uses, potential contaminants that might be expected, given those uses, and other relevant information.
 Using this information, a diagrammatical representation (Conceptual Model) for that phase of all potential contaminant sources, pathways and receptors shall be produced.
 The desktop study (Preliminary Risk Assessment) and Conceptual Model shall be submitted to the Local Planning Authority.
 If the desktop study and Conceptual Model indicate no risk of harm, development of that phase shall not commence until approved in writing by the Local Planning Authority.